garden-rs/garden/doc/src/commands.md

 The `grow` sub-command updates or creates the trees matched by the `<tree-query>` and places them into the paths defined by the garden file.

+Use the `-t | --trees` option to specify a glob pattern for filtering trees by name post-query.
+This lets you filter a tree query so that only a subset of the trees in the query are grown.

 It is safe to re-run the `grow` command and re-grow a tree.
 Existing trees will have their git configuration updated to match the configured remotes.
 Missing repositories are created by cloning the configured tree URL.